JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150

 \subsection{Sample Selection and Galaxy Properties}

 The goal for this study is to provide a resolved view of the brightest galaxies in the reionization era.
-Our sample is based on the galaxies previously identified in existing \hst{} imaging of the EGS field \citep{Bouwens2015,Roberts-Borsani2016,Bouwens2016,Bouwens2019,Leonova2021,Finkelstein2022}.
+Our sample is based on the galaxies previously identified in existing \hst{} imaging of the EGS field \citep{Bouwens2015,Roberts-Borsani2016,Bouwens2016,Bouwens2019,Leonova2022}.
 We limit our selection to those systems that fall into the CEERS/NIRCam footprint observed on June 29, 2022.
-We focus on 12 galaxies with photometric redshifts between $6<z<8$ with H-band magnitudes brighter than {\it H} = 26.6 mag to ensure that we are able to resolve enough pixels at the required signal-to-noise ratio with the NIRCam data.
-We adopted the source names from the original literature sources, and list them in Table \ref{tab:sample}.
+Our current study is focused on 12 galaxies with photometric redshifts between $6<z<8$ with H-band magnitudes brighter than {\it H} = 26.6 mag to ensure that we are able to resolve enough pixels at the required signal-to-noise ratio with the NIRCam data.
+However, we note that in a future paper, we will investigate the resolved properties of the more general population of high-z galaxies with a well-selected sample directly from the NIRCam imaging.
+We list the 12 \hst{}-selected bright galaxies in Table \ref{tab:sample}, and adopted the source names from the original literature sources.
 Color postage stamp images based on the NIRCam SW imaging are also presented in Figure \ref{fig:rgb}.

 The NIRCam photometry in the seven filters for our sample are extracted with custom elliptical apertures.
-In this process, we ensure the aperture includes the total galaxy flux in all filters while avoiding light from neighbouring contaminants.
+In this process, we ensure the aperture includes the total galaxy flux as indicated by {\sc Photutils} \citep{Bradley2021} segmentation maps in all filters, while also avoiding light from neighbouring contaminants.
 These contaminants are identified by their detections in the \hst{}/ACS optical filters, suggesting they lie at lower redshifts than our galaxies.
 Photometry uncertainties are estimated by placing the same aperture in the surrounding 10\arcsec{}x10\arcsec{} regions with all the sources being masked.
-The phtometry is then corrected for aperture loss, which is estimated by centering the apeture at the corresponding PSF.
+The photometry is then corrected for aperture loss, which is estimated by centering the aperture at the corresponding PSF.
 We list the NIRCam photometry in four of the filters (F150W and F200W sampling the rest-UV, and F356W and F444W sampling the rest-optical) in Table \ref{tab:sample}.
 In the same manner, we also extract the \hst{}/ACS short-wavelength filters (F435W, F606W, and F814W) photometry, which will be used for constraining the photometric redshift when deriving galaxy properties.